RaurynYann/IP_IntegratedProject/README.md

    1. when click on the more about button will link to about page

 6. Search bar:
-   1. when typr the product name the search function will work or not.
+   1. when type the product name the search function will work or not.
    2. when click on the product category will appear the correct product or not.

 7. add  to cart: